How To Handle Those Baby Questions

 Remember all those times where you wanted to scream when people would ask, “when are you and so and so getting engaged?
 HUH?
 HUH?”
 Fast forward time and there you are – saying your I Do’s thinking that you finally have your social circle off your back.
 SPOILER ALERT: you my friend are wrong, so wrong.
 The moment you walk back up the aisle as a married woman is the moment the flood gates re-open and those around you feel like they have been handed the golden ticket to ask you about the B word.
 The light switch is flipped to the ON position and all the sudden people feel this weird entitlement to ask you when you’re going to get pregnant.
 The question so casually rolls off their tongue as if they are simply asking, “what time is it?”
 Invading one’s private life with in an invasive question has become so socially acceptable that hardly anyone thinks twice about doing so.

-While Robby and I are still soaking in our newlywed bliss the amount of times we have been asked a numerous amount of times when we are adding a member to our team.
+While Robby and I are still soaking in our newlywed bliss, the overwhelming question of when will we be adding a member to our team has been coming at lightning speed.
 To answer everyone’s question: WE DO NOT KNOW.
 I could go on a novel tangent on what compiles the big question mark but since it’s really none of your business we will make sure to post an adorable and well thought out photo on IG.
 OK?
 Ok.
 Great.

 wow, that was sassy.
 Moving right along …..